bhumi1102/bhumi1102.github.io/_posts/2025-09-24-ruby-ractors.md

 For me, Ractors were much slower than Threads and Threads were comparable to sequential work.
 Which is surprising.
 Most likely explanation is that the overhead of creating Ractors is not amortized in these small examples.

 To wrap up, the promise of Ractors is true parallelism with CPU-heavy work, in a web application it could be something like JSON parsing.
 Each Ractor has its own GVL + isolated memory and can execute Ruby code simultaneously on different CPU cores.
 Ractors are still experimental but keep an eye out for Ruby 3.5 :)

-That's all for this one!
-Until next time,

-Bhumi

-P.S.
-The goal with Ractors has been to achieve parallelism with CPU-heavy work.
-What if we wanted to optimize for IO-heavy work?
-Ruby Fibers have this goal and we'll look at Fibers, the Async gem, and Falcon web server in a follow-on post.